bricelam/EFCore.TextTemplating/README.md

 --- | ---
-ChinookApp | An example app containing the scaffolded DbContext type, configuration, and entity types ChinookDatabase | The database project for our example app EFCore.TextTemplating | Contains the T4 templates and required plumbing to hook them into EF Core. **Copy this project into your own solution to get started**
+ChinookApp | An example app containing the scaffolded DbContext type, configuration, and entity types ChinookDatabase | The database project for our example app EFCore.TextTemplating | Contains the T4 templates and required plumbing to hook them into EF Core.<br />**Copy into your solution to get started**

-ChinookApp references EFCore.TextTemplating and contains an assembly-level attribute that EF Core uses to discover its design-time services. **Your app will need to do this too:**
+ChinookApp references EFCore.TextTemplating and contains an assembly-level attribute that EF Core uses to discover its design-time services. **Your app needs to do this too:**

 ```cs
 [assembly: DesignTimeServicesReference(